opencolin/opencolin/README.md

 ## ⭐ Currently building

 🔒 **[Moltypass](https://moltypass.app)** — *Your API keys are credentials.
 Stop treating them like environment variables.*

-The password manager AI keys never had.
-One vault for the browser, the terminal, and every tool in between.
-Touch ID unlock on macOS.
-Capture keys straight from the provider’s console without ever copying.
-Rotate or revoke in one click.
-See every call that ever used one.

 🌐 **[moltypass.app](https://moltypass.app)** · 🐙 **[github.com/opencolin/moltypass](https://github.com/opencolin/moltypass)** · 📦 `brew install moltypass`
 ✨ **[Superslide](https://superslide.fun)** — *Your deck deserves better than a PDF.*

-Drop your PPTX, PDF, Keynote, or Markdown — get back a fully interactive web slideshow themed to your brand.
-Real React + shadcn + Three.js scenes, not divs pretending to be slides.
-AI-classified slide kinds (title / stats / chart / comparison / hero3d / code / quote / timeline), ElevenLabs narration with auto-advance "podcast mode", and a BYOK key flow when the shared credits run out.
-Deploys as a real Next.js app you own.

 🌐 **[superslide.fun](https://superslide.fun)** · 🐙 **[github.com/opencolin/superslide](https://github.com/opencolin/superslide)** · 🎬 **[live demo](https://superslide.fun/demo)**
 🧳 **[ICE](https://github.com/opencolin/ice)** — *Code with friends — human and AI — in one shared live workspace.*

-The open-source collaborative IDE where your whole squad edits the same repo in real time.
-AI coding agents are first-class teammates: they edit *through* the shared CRDT doc — attributable, undoable, behind an approval gate — not in a side channel.
-Pair over voice and chat, and ship from a server you own that comes with its **own built-in git server**.
-Self-hostable in one `docker compose up`, Apache-2.0.
-Built v0.1 → v2.0: live multiplayer editing, a CRDT↔git convergence seam, a whole *squad* of agents co-editing concurrently, and a Redis scale-out path.

 🐙 **[github.com/opencolin/ice](https://github.com/opencolin/ice)** · 🧳 self-host: `docker compose up` · 📋 **[v3 roadmap](https://github.com/opencolin/ice/blob/main/docs/ROADMAP_V3.md)**
 🤞 **[ClawCamp](https://claw.camp)** — *Join the personal AI revolution — in your city.*

-A global network of AI builder camps: workshops, demo days, hackathons, and startup showcases for the OpenClaw community.
-Find a chapter near you on an interactive world map, RSVP to events worldwide, browse the tutorial library and speakers, toggle dark mode, or apply to start your own chapter.
-Vanilla HTML/CSS/JS on a Supabase backend, shipped continuously on Vercel.

 🌐 **[claw.camp](https://claw.camp)** · 🐙 **[github.com/opencolin/clawcamp-site](https://github.com/opencolin/clawcamp-site)**
 📡 **[Bastion](https://bastion-bice.vercel.app)** — *The operating layer for the companies that power live events.*

-Festivals run on a patchwork of Starlink dishes, Peplink routers, and solar batteries — and the ~45 companies that deploy them all fly blind on four vendor dashboards and a spreadsheet. **Bastion Command** is the hardware-agnostic fleet control plane that gives them one screen across the gear they *already own*: live battery / throughput / uptime telemetry, remote access that kills the truck-roll, and white-label SLA reports that get them paid.
-Free multi-vendor monitoring is the wedge — the one thing the Peplink, Ubiquiti, and Starlink consoles each *can’t* do — with rugged Bastion nodes and the festival-native sibling **Playa Kit** riding on top.

 🌐 **[bastion-bice.vercel.app](https://bastion-bice.vercel.app)** · 🎪 **[playakit.vercel.app](https://playakit.vercel.app)**

-☕ **[The Coffee Table Book](https://thecoffeetablebook.org)** — *The world’s most interesting stories about the substances that change the mind.*

-A museum-grade digital coffee table book on the culture, science, history, and **harm reduction** of psychoactive drugs — built on DanceSafe’s ethos.
-No how-to and no doses: a substance-by-substance safety reference (risks, the combinations that can kill you, and aftercare), an "Index of Molecules" rendered from real chemical data, a chapter on Judaism & the altered mind, and a public-domain art gallery.
-A proof of concept for a book → series → platform → mission franchise.

 🌐 **[thecoffeetablebook.org](https://thecoffeetablebook.org)**

 ## 🚢 The Fleet — 50 products, one studio